SirHeads/Testing-ideas/phoenix_infrastructure_review.md

 The Phoenix Hypervisor employs a sophisticated, multi-layered architecture designed for security, scalability, and ease of management.
 The core components are:

 *   **Nginx Gateway (LXC 101):** The single point of entry for all external traffic.
 It terminates TLS using a certificate from the internal Step-CA and acts as a reverse proxy, forwarding requests to the internal service mesh.
-*   **Traefik Mesh (LXC 102):** Provides a service mesh for all internal services, handling service discovery, load balancing, and automatic certificate acquisition via an internal ACME server.
+*   **Traefik Mesh (LXC 102):** Provides a service mesh for all internal services, handling service discovery and load balancing.
+It proactively requests its own dashboard certificate from the Step-CA, ensuring a consistent and reliable TLS configuration.
 *   **Step-CA (LXC 103):** The cornerstone of the internal security model.
 It functions as a private Certificate Authority (CA), issuing trusted TLS certificates for all internal services.

 This separation of concerns is a robust design that aligns with modern best practices for secure and scalable infrastructure.